kafui4k/kafui4k/README.md

 # Am Kafui,
 - 😄 Pronouns: He/Him
-- Software Developer 💻 from Ghana🇬🇭, building for the Web & Mobile
+- 💻 A Software Developer from Ghana🇬🇭, building applications for the Web & Mobile, and write stupid stuffs sometimes too...
 - 🌱 Open to learning new things
 - ☕ Wanna be Coffee Aficionado
+- 🚀🌍🗺️ An Avid Traveller

 # Interest:
 Technology Consulting | Software/Product Architecting | Coaching at Workshops and Speacking at Conferences | DevOps | Cloud Computing